 BRAC’s Ultra-Poor Graduation Initiative (UPGI) also works to bridge the major health-related gaps that exist for the poorest people by connecting individuals to available government services (via social protection programming) through our Graduation approach.
 We have found that layering our program interventions on top of existing programs and resources is the most strategic investment for both governments and the long-term benefits of extreme poor households.
 Graduation can, and has, enhanced these existing investments and provides further opportunities for people in extreme poverty to have their most basic needs met, whether it be more frequent healthcare visits or access to a national insurance plan.

-Thus far, 151 country governments have adopted or adjusted social protection and labor market policies in response to COVID-19.
+Thus far, 212 country and territory governments have adopted or adjusted social protection and labor market policies in response to COVID-19.
 Social protection programs often support greater access to health care services and include the provision of cash transfers and food aid, which has proven to increase resilience and prevent poverty for those enrolled.
 Countries that have effective health and social protection programs in place that provide universal coverage are better prepared to respond to crisis and recover swiftly.
 Expanding social protection programs to ensure they meet the multidimensional needs of those in extreme poverty is critical.

-As COVID drives millions more into poverty, we view Graduation as playing a critical role in building resilience among communities and promoting long-term and large-scale recovery.
+As COVID-19 drives millions more into poverty, we view Graduation as playing a critical role in building resilience among communities and promoting long-term and large-scale recovery.
 We have seen holistic Graduation programs to be uniquely useful and powerful tools to reknit social fabric in recovery and for resilience.

 BRAC’s Graduation approach can support efforts to expand social protection programs in order to meet needs of those living in extreme poverty and help countries recover more swiftly because it: